caltechlibrary/newt/newt_yaml_syntax.md

 : (required, newt specific) this is the name identifying the model.
 It must conform to variable name rules[^1]

 routing
-: (required, newt specific) this holds a list of route ids associated with this model.
+: (optional, newt specific) this holds a list of route ids associated with this model.
 It is use in code generation, e.g. to populate a web form's action and model

 The following properties are based on the GitHub YAML issue template syntax[^2] (abbr: GHYTS)